dhis2/dhis2-identity/README.md

 ### Reversed Logo
 ![dhis2 reversed logo][reversedLogo]

 When placing the DHIS2 logo on a dark background, the reversed version can be used.
 The icon and wordmark are white in this version.
+The reversed logo can be placed on any colored background, but ideally blue would be used to remain consistent with the DHIS2 brand.

 [Download reversed logo (PNG format)](/web/Logo/Reversed/dhis2-logo-rgb-negative.png)<br>
 [Download reversed logo (SVG format)](/web/Logo/Reversed/dhis2-logo-rgb-negative.svg)